herafen/codex-of-cure/witness-logs/leaf-of-a-mothers-voice.md

 She asked me if I wished to share it with her.
 I said, nah.
 It was just about me bringing evil into our family.

-She came closer, put her hand on me, then whispered:
+She came closer, put her hand on me, then knowingly whispered:

 “It’s ok.
 We are both still here.
 The evil you were feeling?
 We stayed; We looked you in the eyes, and told you we loved you.”
 She then emphatically reiterated: